-It is too hard.
-It is not easy tasks that demonstrate our ability, and the ambitious youth will not be satisfied with the jobs a person can do easily.
+It is too bard.
+It is not easy tasks that demonstrate our ability, and the ambitious youth will not be satisfied with the jobs he can do easily.
 Henry Drummond said wisely: "Unless a man undertakes more than he possibly can do, he will never do all that he can do."